hiCozyty/homelab/readme/base_homelab_setup.md

 Then turn VM on , to make sure that host does have access to internet.

 Enable auto start for pfSense VM

-Alternatively, for better segmentation, passthru BOTH the USB-nic as well as mobo-nic into the pfSense vm.
-Host will not have internet unless connected via wifi router (ap mode)

 Restart to apply changes
 ```